TheForceEngine/TheForceEngine.github.io/ProgressTracker.md

 This page shows the current list of tasks being worked on, with the most recent week on top.
 The list shows one week at a time since day-to-day tasks often change depending on what was accomplished previously, shifting priorities, and new discoveries.
 For more long-term planning, I will still use stand GitHub tasks and milestones.
 For longer-term plans, please see the [roadmap](Roadmap.html).

 ## Bugs
+A note for small bugs I notice while testing.
+This is not exhaustive, and there will be dedicated time to thoroughly test the game once the features for the release are complete.
+These bugs can be fixed at any time, and will be moved to the correct list when that happens.
 - [ ] Probe Droids going "under water" in Anoat City (most likely a sign issue in flyingActorFunc).
 - [ ] AI Actors not walking around enough when hitting walls/ledges, see Ree-Yees in Ramsees Hed.
 - [ ] Fusion Cutter secondary fire too fast.